Latte Filters

 length

-Returns length of a string or array.
+Returns the length of a string or array.

 {if ($users|length) > 10}